 Departmental honors are highly competitive.
-Normally no more than 10% of graduating majors receive departmental honors in a given academic year.
+Normally no more than 10% of the majors graduating in the department each year will receive departmental honors.

-In order to qualify for departmental honors in philosophy, a student must have a GPA of at least 3.6 in the major.
+In order to qualify for departmental honors in philosophy, a student must have a grade point average of at least 3.6 in the major.

 For students with a GPA of 3.6 or above, there are two possible routes to consideration:

-- 1. A student may complete a senior thesis; all students who complete senior theses are considered for honors. - 2.
-A student may be nominated by a faculty member early in the spring semester of the senior year; nominated students are invited to submit a writing sample.
+- 1. A student may complete a senior thesis; those students who complete senior theses will automatically be considered for honors without having to be nominated. - 2.
+A student may be nominated by a faculty member early in the spring semester of the senior year; nominated students will be invited to submit a writing sample at least 15 pages in length.
 A nominated student who is also writing a thesis may submit their thesis as the writing sample, or may choose to submit a different work.

 Both the senior theses and writing samples are due in early April.
-The departmental honors committee then reviews the submitted material and the academic records of the students, and reports to the full faculty.
-The full faculty then decide which students to recommend for departmental honors.
+The departmental honors committee will then review the submitted material and the academic records of the writers, and will report to the full faculty.

+The full faculty will then decide which students to recommend for departmental honors to the Columbia College and General Studies administrations.

-- David Albert
+• David Albert

 - Akeel Bilgrami

 - Taylor Carman (Barnard)

 - Haim Gaifman

 - Lydia Goehr

 - Robert Gooding-Williams

 - Axel Honneth

 - Patricia Kitcher

 - Philip Kitcher

-- · Wolfgang Mann
+- Wolfgang Mann

 - Christia Mercer

 - Michele Moody-Adams

 - Fred Neuhouser (Barnard)

 - Christopher Peacocke

 - Carol Rovane

 - Achille Varzi

 - Katja Vogt